Contact Us for a Free Consultation (213) 542-0979

 Justifiable Homicide of Self-Defense in California Law

-If somebody pushes you or punches you and you whip out a gun and shoot them, obviously, that's an extreme example of going way too far.
+If somebody pushes you or punches you and you whip out a gun and shoot them, that's an extreme example of going way too far.
 It has to be reasonable under the circumstances.

 But if somebody — and I've seen these cases and have defended these cases — if somebody is getting the better of another person in a fight and they're getting to the point where that other person could be seriously injured or killed because the other person is just so much more dominant in the fight.